Tharun1616/SQL-Project-Consumer-Goods-/README.md

 ## Atliq Hardwares SQL Challenge Project
 This project is part of a challenge conducted by Codebasics.
 You can find the challenge [here](https://codebasics.io/challenge/codebasics-resume-project-challenge/7).
+You can doownload the daaset from the challenge.

 ### Introduction
 Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and has a significant presence in other countries as well.
 However, the management noticed a lack of sufficient insights to make quick and data-informed decisions.